 Traveling with Kids Requires These 10 Things, Says Marissa Hermer

 Making travel plans is exciting, especially if you’re headed to a far-away destination you’ve never been!
+You’ve checked out blogs such as ActiveProd for tips, you’ve made sure you pack exactly what you need, you’ve made your list (checked it twice).
 However, when you’re planning on traveling with kids, your trip will require a little more preparation, a few must-haves, and a whole lot of patience.
 We tapped mom of three and London-turned-LA restauranteur Marissa Hermer (who has traveled the world over with her Mini brood) for her advice on the essentials to keep your littles happy while on the go and parents as relaxed as possible.

 “Traveling with tots requires both Navy Seal training and a doctorate in patience,” Hermer told Mini.
 “Neither of which I have, but I’ve made enough mistakes along the way and enough practice that I do have a few tips!”

 BABYZEN YOYO Stroller